 Sustainable design architecture is in alignment with the Green Earth move.
 Environmentalists have left no stone unturned when it comes to preserving the ecological system.

 A growing population and urban developments have led to the depletion of natural resources and the polluting of the environment.

-The effect of indoor heating and air conditioning are not exactly what we can consider good for the environment.
-But we cannot disregard the need for it either.
-Sustainable design architecture is a solution to the growing concern.
+The effects of indoor heating, air conditioning, and so on are adverse for the environment.
+But we cannot disregard the need for them, either.

 What is sustainable design architecture?

 Sustainable architecture can be described as an ecological design.
 There are numerous ways in which we can design our buildings to be more eco-friendly.
 The agenda is to ensure that the design of the building is environment-conscious.

 This covers its functioning and the manner in which the structure is constructed.

 Sustainable design architecture ensures minimized negative impact on the environment and is resource efficient.
 There is an emphasis on reducing the use of synthetic materials such as plastic, molded fiber, and resin.

 Sustainable design architecture reduces the adverse effects of a building on the environment.
 This is done by using efficient and environment-friendly building techniques, such as moderating the use of energy and materials.